UMT 12x20 black / N38 - board holder

 Shopping tips

-In addition to immense power, neodymium magnets have the following advantages:
+Apart from immense power, neodymium magnets have the following advantages:

-- They do not lose power over time.
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field very well,
+- They are exceptionally resistant to demagnetization caused by an external magnetic field,

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They exhibit very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes and sizes, which expands the range of their possible uses.
+- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in many variants of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+- They are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,
+- They rust in a humid environment.
+For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-The magnet coating contains nickel, so be cautious if you have a nickel allergy.
+The magnet coating is made of nickel, so be cautious if you have an allergy.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets can demagnetize at high temperatures.